 Employment tribunals can make unlimited compensation awards in discrimination cases.

-Before submitting a claim you have to contact the Advisory, Conciliation and Arbitration Service (Acas), which will offer use of its voluntary early conciliation scheme.
+Before making a tribunal claim, the Advisory, Conciliation and Arbitration Service (Acas) has to be notified, and voluntary early conciliation will be offered.
 You need a certificate from Acas before you can submit a tribunal claim.

 If you are an employer and you are facing an employment tribunal claim from an employee, we can advise you about defending the claim and represent you at the tribunal.
 We can also act for you during Acas conciliation, or conduct pre-claim negotiations if necessary.